MPParsley/raspi-face-talk/README.md

-You will need OpenCV, Festival and pi-blaster installed for this to work:
+You will need OpenCV, Festival installed for this to work:

 sudo apt-get install python-opencv festival

-pi-blaster is a manual install: https://github.com/sarfata/pi-blaster/

 The text files named hi and bye are the files from which Festival speaks when a face is detected (hi) and when the face leaves the screen (bye).